Complete Call-by-Value Calculi of Control Operators, I: Introduction

 Though many complete call-by-value systems are proposed so far, the computational properties are hardly explored.
-Consider the Church-Rosser property or termination of evaluation, for example.
-Most of the systems are equational from the beginning, thus hopeless.
-A few are designed as calculi having evaluation or reduction rules.
-As far as the author knows, however, computational properties are scarcely contended (one exception is confluence in \cite{mhx11}).
+Consider the confluence property or termination of evaluation, for example.
+Almost all of the previous systems are presented by equational axioms, having no notion of computation, thus hopeless even of dictating such statements.
 It seems difficult to design a complete but well-behaved calculus.
+When we say calculus, we intend a system equipped with computation.

-One of the reasons why we lack of computational properties is that we must add a number of exotic rules to a core system to obtain a complete system.
+One of the reasons why we lack computational properties is that we must add a number of exotic rules to a core system to restore completeness.
 For instance, several systems have a rule $(\lambda x.\,E[x])M=E[M]$ where $E[\cdot]$ is a call-by-value evaluation context.
-It deviates from the general pattern of reduction rules that concerns with combination of a few basic constructors.
-Moreover, if the number of added rules increases, intricacy of verifying properties is liable to accelerate.
+It deviates from the general pattern of reduction rules, which is concerned only with a combination of a few basic constructors.
+Moreover, if the number of rules increases, the intricacy of verifying properties is liable to accelerate.
 In order to obtain anticipated results, therefore, we must try to (i) restrict the added rules to manageable ones and (ii) find a proof method that overcomes the difficulty caused by the increasing number of rules.

 Our main contribution is to show that a simple (indeed, very simple) modification in the call-by-value lambda calculus leads us to complete calculi.
 We add a little ``twist'' to its syntax.
-If we view a calculus as a two-story structure of syntax (terms) and reductions, we modify only the level of syntax.
+If we view the calculus as a two-story structure of syntax (terms) and reductions, we modify only the level of syntax.
 As a consequence, we have only standard reduction rules found in the literature, achieving the goal (i) above.
 This contrasts with previous approaches where the syntax is largely maintained and the reductions are modified.

 Making use of our syntax, we verify a sharpened completeness result (Thm.~\ref{gbu84}).
 It is a kind of completeness that takes reduction sequences into account, not only equational relations.
 Similar results are given for different calculi \cite{ndy68}\cite{eiq93}\cite{pjd29}.
 For call-by-value calculi with control operators, this type of completeness is proven first (as we comment above, most previous systems have no notion of reduction from the beginning).